Kenn's makeshift office in Paris

 Lucky for me, in 2008, the magic happened.
 I pulled in over 10k in one week.

-I was bouncing off the walls with excitement as I signed up 3 new clients for my high-end package.
-Two of them paid in full before we started working together.
+I was bouncing off the walls with excitement after signing up three new clients for my high-end package — two paid in full before we started.

 Remember, it’s all about the client.